xrootd/howto/docs/tpc/S3storge.md

           --s3alternate https://${XRDXROOTD_PROXY}$file | xrdadler32 | awk '{print $1}'
 ```

-As you see from the above script, the ckecksum is calculated by fetch (`davix-get`) the
+As you see from the above script, the ckecksum is calculated by fetching (using `davix-get`)
-file from the s3 storage.
+the file from the s3 storage.
 There are two drawbacks:

 * no place to store the ckecksum
 * may incure Egress charge if the s3 store is in a commercial cloud, e.g.